Arm Holdings: Acquisitions and divestments

+August: Cadence Design Systems completed the acquisition of Arm Artisan Foundation IP, which ARM originally acquired from Artisan Components in 2004.

+Reported approach for Cerebras Systems

+In May 2026, Bloomberg News reported that Arm Holdings and its majority owner, SoftBank Group, had made a preliminary approach to acquire the wafer-scale integrated circuit maker Cerebras Systems, in the weeks before Cerebras's planned initial public offering.
+According to the report, the approach was rebuffed.

 Changes of ownership

 Japanese conglomerate SoftBank Group made an agreed offer for ARM on 18 July 2016, subject to approval by ARM's shareholders, valuing the company at £23.4 billion (US$32 billion).
 The transaction was completed on 5 September 2016.

 In 2017, a 25% stake of Arm was transferred to the SoftBank Vision Fund, which received investment from the Saudi sovereign fund.

 Attempted acquisition by Nvidia and initial public offering

 American technology company Nvidia announced plans on 13 September 2020 to acquire ARM from SoftBank, pending regulatory approval, for a value of US$40 billion in stock and cash, which would have been the largest semiconductor acquisition to that date.
 SoftBank Group would acquire slightly less than a 10% stake in Nvidia, and ARM would maintain its headquarters in Cambridge.
 There was opposition to the deal, including national security concerns from the UK and competition concerns from fellow tech companies such as Google, Microsoft and Qualcomm, whose chips in use or on sale heavily rely on Arm's intellectual property.
 It was also being battled by Arm China, its subsidiary, a majority stake of which was held by Chinese investors.
 The acquisition was initially scheduled to conclude before the end of 2022 per the contract.
 However, the European Commission, the UK Competition and Markets Authority and the US Federal Trade Commission raised completion concerns focusing on Arm's role within Nvidia, while the UK government also raised concerns about national security.
 The merger attempt was eventually cancelled in February 2022 due to the aforementioned regulatory pressure and hurdles.

 Arm filed for an IPO on 21 August 2023 on the Nasdaq, rather than the LSE.
 A few days earlier, SoftBank Group bought back the 25% stake from Vision Fund for around $16 billion, valuing Arm at over $64 billion.
 Arm went public on 14 September 2023 raising $4.87 billion at a $54.5 billion valuation, with SoftBank continuing to own roughly 90% of the company following the offering.